Loading…

 Australian energy and water sit inside a thick regulatory environment, and AI work has to respect it.

 The practical implication: AI in energy is not just an IT or data project — it has to be governed alongside the regulatory cycle, the safety case, and the network business plan.
+It's the same discipline that shapes AI in government and the public sector, where accountability frameworks come before tooling.

 Grid-AI moonshots ahead of foundations.
 Sophisticated DER orchestration AI needs an asset register, comms layer and data foundations that many networks are still building.
 Sequence matters.